Skip to content

 string, required

-Subscribe to messages by specifying the Name parameter, which corresponds to the name specified when publishing the message through _cap.Publish("Name").
+Subscribe to messages by specifying the Name parameter.
+This corresponds to the name specified when publishing the message through _cap.Publish("Name").

-This name corresponds to different items in different Brokers:
+This name corresponds to different items in different message brokers:

 • In RabbitMQ, it corresponds to the Routing Key.